matte29/EmailSender/README.md

 - A CSV file for the list of recipients (email addresses)

-## Bugs

-Doesn't work when it trys to read the values it fails

-Error message: 2021/11/26 13:25:10 http: panic serving [::1]:65257: runtime error: invalid memory address or nil pointer dereference
 ## Future features

 I don't know how to word this so here is an example.